Aircraft maintenance in India: Segments

-During financial year 2018, above companies revenue sharing was more than half of the total industry income.

 Commercial aviation

 Airlines in India spend about 13–15 percent of their revenues towards maintenance, the second-highest cost item for airlines after fuel.
 Generally airlines carry on-tarmac inspections (A and B checks) in-house and work with third-party MROs for engine, heavy maintenance (C and D checks) and modifications.
 Almost all airline MRO infrastructure in India is captive (largely with Air India) with only one fully operational independent third-party provider MRO, Air Works, with an EASA-certified facility in Hosur, near Bengaluru.
 Air Works provides heavy maintenance capability for Airbus A320, ATR 42/72 and Boeing 737/NG family of aircraft.
 GMR has set up in partnership with MAS an operational facility meeting EASA standards at Hyderabad.

 Until recently, in the absence of quality infrastructure, airlines carried out maintenance outside India at the nearest available MRO location (South East Asia, Middle East or Europe) incurring a ferry flight, logistics costs and engine and component hours.
 Having the flexibility to get the aircraft serviced in India, at a local MRO with EASA-approved facilities, results in 30–40% saving in aircraft maintenance costs for an airline, despite the tax regime on import of spares into the country making them 30% more expensive as compared to international MROs.

 In addition to taxation, the other key impediment to growth of airline MRO capacity in India is the lack of availability of hangar space at key international airports.
 This limits the ability of MROs to tap into the larger potential market of aircraft operating within 5–6 hours of flying distance from India.